Sports Massage for Sports Performance and Recovery

 This is so the therapist can find out more and work on your problem areas rather than giving you a full body massage.

-Sports performance and recovery
+Sports Performance and Recovery

-If you are suffering from a musculoskeletal dysfunction, it is important to see a qualified physiotherapist get your condition assessed before moving on to Sports Massage Therapy.
+If you are suffering from a musculoskeletal dysfunction, it is important to see a qualified physiotherapist to get your condition assessed before moving on to Sports Massage Therapy.

-Aches and strains
+Aches and Strains

-Muscle tension, stress and fatigue can affect all of us, whether we are competitive or recreational athletes, busy housewives or stressed executives, specifically.
+Muscle tension, stress and fatigue can affect all of us, competitively or recreational athletes, busy housewives or stressed executives, specifically.

-Musculoskeletal discomforts can arise due to various reasons – it could be due to poor posture in the office, housework strains that arise from repeated activity such as wringing wet laundry.
+Muscles discomforts can arise due to various reasons – it could be due to poor posture in the office, housework strains that arise from repeated activity such as wringing wet laundry.

 Some Frequently Asked Questions

-There are no hard and fast rules as too how often you should get a massage.
+There are no hard and fast rules as to how often you should get a massage.
 It depends on the intensity of your training and the propensity for your muscles to tighten up.
 High-level competitive athletes get massaged once a day to help them recover from an intense training session.
 Other athletes get a massage 1-2 times every week.